renatodellosso/The-Long-North/Wider Setting Ideas.md

 		* Strong, but light
 		* Used by Elven mounted archers
 		* Discovered midway through the empire's initial conquests
+		* Silvery, slightly iridescent
 * Languages
 	* Imperial (Common)
+	* Dorek
+		* Pre-imperial northern language, spoken by the Doren people
+		* Nominally outlawed
 	* Celestial
 		* Used by the sil'Ashatari
 		* Language of magic
+			* Used for verbal components
 	* Old Imperial
+	* Nuren Glyphs
+		* Only Academy-trained scholars are allowed to know Nuren Glyphs
+	* Deep Speech
+		* Used by aberrations
 * New Classes
 	* Magus
 	* Psion